Police: Knife used in deadly attack targeting Idaho students - KESQ

 “One lucky girl to be surrounded by these people every day,” Goncalves wrote.

-Signs of the community’s grief and uncertainty were scattered throughout the town on Tuesday.
+Signs of the community’s grief and uncertainty were scattered throughout the small farming town on Tuesday.
+Moscow has about 26,000 residents but that population swells by about 11,000 when the students arrive.

 A makeshift memorial with flowers, candles and notes was set up on a table in front of the Mad Greek restaurant in downtown Moscow where Kernodle and Mogen had worked.
 Four white pillar candles, each inscribed with the name of a slain student, burned in the center of the table.